 - The Raincoat Killer in Deadly Premonition produces constant sparks from dragging his ax along the ground - even when it's on grass or another non-spark-producing surface.

 - Parodied in a classic Felix the Cat cartoon, where Felix battles a Pirate captain, and their swords not only spark, the blades start glowing white-hot, eventually fuse together and burn a hole through the wooden deck when dropped.

 - In fact swords do strike sparks quite often.

 - If one isn't careful with the speed and angle, not only are sparks likely, but sometimes may result is blades "welding" themselves together.
 Hilarious the first time it happens, not so much when you have to spend ages fixing the blades once you've yanked them apart.

-- Some enterprising effect artists will wire up a sword to a battery to produces a sparks, however, that will make accidentally poking your co-star (or more likely yourself), that much more painful.
+- Some enterprising effect artists will wire up a sword to a battery to produces sparks.
+However, that makes accidentally poking your co-star (or more likely yourself), that much more painful.